-Before long we had saddled up & moved out toward the nearest “hootch” that was outside our perimeter.
-Top was walking point with an M16 & LAWS rockets slung across his back & Cossey behind him.
-I was further back in the file with Kansas & Wayne Roe.
-Kansas had been pulled from the firebase to be a rifleman & Roe was there as FO.
-We had been assigned some FNG’s (F-cking New Guys) as well, Degree & Red.
+Before long we had saddled up and moved out toward the nearest “hootch” that was outside our perimeter.
+Top was walking point with an M16 and a couple of LAWS rockets slung across his back.
+Cossey was behind him.
+I was further back in the file with Kansas and Wayne Roe.
+Kansas had been pulled from the firebase to be a rifleman and Roe was there as FO.
+We had been assigned some FNG’s (F-cking New Guys) as well, Degree and Red.
 I remember Burleson being with us.
-Ski & Jobe were there.
+Ski and Jobe were there as was Dob.
 Undoubtedly, Martin & Coppella with their M-60’s.
 Several grunts from Alpha Co. were tagging along.

-We didn’t have far to go, I don’t think we went more that 50 m. from our perimeter before the NVA opened up with AK’s & RPG’s.
+We didn’t have far to go, I don’t think we went more that 50 m. from our perimeter before the NVA opened up with AK’s and RPG’s.
 Kansas & Roe were both hit.
-Kansas with a stomach wound from shrapnel & Roe with a bullet in his shoulder.
-Chico was there immediately, treating their wounds & covering them with gauze bandages.
+Kansas with a stomach wound from shrapnel and Roe with a bullet in his shoulder.
+Chico was there immediately, treating their wounds and covering them with gauze bandages.
 I remember this quite well.
-Roe was on the ground leaning on his good elbow & talking on his radio to whoever a forward observer talks to…it would do us no good for the moment, we were right on top on the enemy.
-I’m sure he was required to be in touch with command & control (C & C) at the firebase anytime we were in “contact” with “hostile forces”.
-So he’s doing his job while I hold a gauze pad on his shoulder & Chico tapes it down.
+Roe was on the ground leaning on his good elbow and talking on his radio to whoever a forward observer talks to…it would do us no good for the moment, we were right on top on the enemy.
+I’m sure he was required to be in touch with command and control (C & C) at the firebase anytime we were in “contact” with “hostile forces”.
+So he’s doing his job while I hold a gauze pad on his shoulder and Chico tapes it down.
 Chico in a rather matter of fact way starts talking about the need to conserve his supplies.

 Meanwhile, Top is throwing grenades like a kid chuckin’ balls at an arcade back home.
-Almost everyone is on line & blazing away at the NVA.
-I’m afraid they’ve had time to prepare positions & are willing to shoot it out with us even though I never see one enemy soldier.
+Almost everyone is on line and blazing away at the NVA.
+I’m afraid they’ve had time to prepare positions and are willing to shoot it out with us even though I never see one enemy soldier.
 We are still getting return fire.
-I go with a small group to carry Kansas back to the LZ & get more ammo.
+I go with a small group to carry Kansas back to the LZ and get more ammo.
 I recall several grunts from Alpha showing up to go back with us with -more grenades-, of course.
-We return to the ambush site & distribute what we’ve brought.
+We return to the ambush site and distribute what we’ve brought.

 More shooting, I still haven’t seem an enemy soldier.

-Top throws a grenade that hits a tree & bounces right back to us with a distinctive thunk!
+Top throws a grenade that hits a tree and bounces right back to us with a distinctive thunk!

 Everyone hits the dirt!
-The underbrush is very heavy here & aside from the concussion it seems everyone is alright.
+The underbrush is very heavy here and aside from the concussion it seems everyone is alright.
 I remember this well…Top actually said “Oops” when he hit the tree.

 Brer Bird he lay low.

 Not long after this, Degree in a low crouch executes what can only be described as a “flanking movement right”.
-He is alone to our right & is hit by an AK round.
+He is to our right.
+I think Dob is there also, but Degree is hit by an AK round.
 He goes down, hit in the abdomen with a serious wound.
-Chico treats him as best he can, trying to stop the bleeding, etc. Top picks him up in the “fireman’s carry”, but Degree cries out in pain, moaning.
+Chico treats him as best he can, trying to stop the bleeding, etc. Top picks him up in the “fireman’s carry”, Jerry cries out in pain, moaning.

 That was not a good idea, Top!

-Suddenly, I love my muddy hole & have the greatest desire to be in it.
+Suddenly, I love my muddy hole and have the greatest desire to be in it.
 I would dive headfirst into the puddle of water at the bottom if I could.
 But it’s too far away, no time to run.
-We can only throw ourselves into the mud & make ourselves as small as possible… a terrible feeling.
+We can only throw ourselves into the mud and make ourselves as small as possible… a terrible feeling.

-Dis put Brer Bird in sech a bad temper, he still is to dis day.
+Lawd, dis put Brer Bird in sech a bad temper, he still is ta dis day.